msvens/mellowtech-core/src/site/markdown/byteStorables.md

   }
 ```

-It is easy to see how you can use ByteStorables as a way of doing deep copies
+It is easy to see how you can use BStorables as a way of doing deep copies

 ```
-ByteBuffer bb = byteStorable.toBytes();
+ByteBuffer bb = BStorable.to();
 bb.flip();
-byteStorable.fromBytes(bb, true)
+BStorable.fromBytes(bb)
 ```

 This creates a true copy of your object.
-Since this is a common function it is also directly implemented in ByteStorable as
+Since this is a common function it is also directly implemented in BStorable as

 ```
-ByteStorable copy = byteStorable.deepCopy();
+BStorable copy = BStorable.deepCopy();
 ```

-##Creating ByteStorables
+##Creating BStorables

-In many situations using the in-built ByteStorables are enough.
+In many situations using the in-built BStorables are enough.
 However, if
 you need a more complex structure you will have to implement it.
 Again,
 this is the difference from e.g. java.io.Serializable.
 It is a little
-bit more work but it typically offers better performance. _ByteStorable_
+bit more work but it typically offers better performance. _BStorable_
 contains a lot of methods to assist the developer.
 At a minimum you are
 required to implement four methods and the empty constructor in your subclass.

-###Subclassing ByteStorable
+###Subclassing BStorable

-Lets implement a ByteStorable that contains an integer and a string value
+Lets implement a BStorable that contains an integer and a string value

 ```
-public class Container1 extends ByteStorable <Container1> {
+public class Container1 extends BStorable <Container1, Container1> {

   private CBInt f1 = new CBInt();
   private CBString f2 = new CBString();